ceph/ceph/doc/radosgw/notifications.rst

    Action=DeleteTopic
    &TopicArn=<topic-arn>

-Delete the specified topic.
+This deletes the specified topic.

 .. note::

-  - Deleting an unknown notification (e.g. double delete) is not considered an error
+  - Deleting an unknown notification (for example, double delete) is not considered an error.
-  - Deleting a topic does not automatically delete all notifications associated with it
+  - Deleting a topic does not automatically delete all notifications associated with it.

-The response will have the following format:
+The response has the following format:

 ::